brooksbenson/eloquent-js/chapter2/chapter2-notes.md

 ### Conditional flow

-A control flow where statements in a program get executed under defined conditions.
+A conditional flow is where statements in a program get executed under defined conditions.

 ### Looping flow

-A control flow where statements in a program get executed repeatedly.
+A looping flow where statements in a program get executed repeatedly.

+### Recursive flow

+A recursive flow is where a function calls itself repeatedly until told otherwise.